OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 Using simple fingerprinting, with maybe 2 or 3 variables would require that less stringent actions be taken, due to it's higher likelihood of a false positive.
 In this case, maybe the source IP is blocked if it attempts more than 3 user IDs.

-## Defense Option 5: Disallow Email Addresses as User IDs
+## Defense Option 6: Disallow Email Addresses as User IDs

 In many cases, credential reuse is an issue because user IDs are the same on multiple sites.
 In most cases, they are the email address of the user, for usability.
 This is an obvious problem when considering Credential Stuffing.
 One possible approach is to avoid use of email addresses as userids.
 Not using email addresses as userids also helps prevent spearfishing attacks against such users, because the email associated with the user account is far less obvious.

+# Secondary Defenses
+--- TODO: slowing down the attacker/ increasing costs of attack

+##  Require JavaScript
+--- TODO:

+## Block/track headless browsers
+--- TODO:

+## Pwned Passwords / Increase password complexity
+--- TODO:

+## Temp. blocking account automatically when suspect an attack
+--- TODO:

+## Information about sessions/logins and notifying about unusual security events
+--- TODO: important! informations should be helpful.
+If there are too many of them or are not understand it can brom more bad than good

 # References